 Two studies from Iran found that prolonged EMF exposure decreases insulin levels in rodents.

-The first study led by Dr. Khaki exposed 14 12-week-old rats to EMF produced by an electromagnetic device operating on 50 Hz (extremely low frequency or ELF-EMF) frequency for 6 weeks.
+The first study led by Dr. Khaki exposed 14 12-week-old rats to EMF produced by an electromagnetic device operating on 50 Hz (Definition and Characteristics Extremely Low Frequency (ELF) refers to the lower end of the electromagnetic (EM) spectrum with frequencies from 3 Hz to 300 Hz.
+This range lies below the...
+More or ELF-EMF) "Frequency" in the context of electricity, Electromagnetic Fields (EMF), and wireless communication, can be thought of as the number of times something happens in a second.
+Specifically, it refers to...
+More for 6 weeks.
 After the experiment, they took the subjects’ blood and pancreas tissue samples.

 They found a severe decrease in insulin production among EMF-exposed rats.
 They concluded the study by saying, “Exposure to EMF impacts insulin secretion by influencing the size of pancreatic islets.”

 Similarly, another study led by Dr. Masoumi also found that “EMR of WiFi leads to hyperglycemia, increased oxidative stress, and impaired insulin secretion in the rat pancreatic islets.”